metacpan/metacpan-cpan-extracted/distros/p/podlators/README.md

 As of Perl 5.6.0, my implementation was included in Perl core, and each release of Perl will have the at-the-time most current version of podlators included.
-You therefore only need to install this package yourself if you have an old verison of Perl or need a newer version than came with Perl (to get some bug fixes, for example).
+You therefore only need to install this package yourself if you have an old version of Perl or need a newer version than came with Perl (to get some bug fixes, for example).

 ## Requirements